sjp/sjp-site/_posts/2010-02-23-github-contest-entry.md

 category: posts
 ---

-*A repository has been put up on [GitHub](https://github.com/sjp/contest-entry) with my solution.
-The repository is unlikely to be in a usable state.*
+<p class="notice">A repository has been put up on
+ {% ghr sjp contest-entry GitHub %} with my solution.
+The repository is unlikely to be in a usable state.</p>

 During the middle of 2009, the web-based Git hosting service GitHub held [a content recommendation